blavejr/perspective-work-example/README.md

 Feel free to add or change this project as you like.

 # My changes
-1. Use Hexagonal/Clean Architecture
+i have refactored the app to use Hexagonal/Clean Architecture a with the idea being to demonstrate an understanding of software design paradigms.

-- It helps to organize code in a modular, testable and maintainable way.
+clean architecture attempts to break down code into different units that do one very specific thing, keep them Modular and maintainable

 # Directory Strucuture
  - Application